lambda-feedback/user-documentation/docs/student/index.md

 ![Below the line buttons screenshot](images/Traffic_Light_Only.png){: style="height:50px"}

-- _My solutions_ - create your own content.
-Drag and drop images or type content.
-Use standard markdown.
 - _Structured tutorial_ - teachers use this in different ways.
 It is generally a way to provide scaffolding if you're struggling.
 - _Final Answer_ - warning, don't ever look at the answer before you make your own genuine attempt at answering the question.
 - _Worked solutions_ - warning, don't ever look at the solutions before you make your own attempt.
 If necessary, look at the first line and reveal a step at a time.